pmjones/adr/REFACTORING.md

 }
 ```

-> Note that we use the PHP magic method `__invoke()` as the "main" method for action invocation; this could be any other method name we wanted to standardize on.
+> Note that we use the PHP magic method `__invoke()` as the main method for action invocation; this could be any other method name we wanted to standardize on.

-At this point we have successfully separated all presentation (response-building) work to the _Responder_.
+At this point, we have successfully separated all presentation (response-building) work to the _Responder_.

 #### Separate Domain Logic

 The _BlogCreateAction_ is still performing some business logic.
-We can refactor it to create a domain-layer _BlogService_ to handle that for us.
+We can refactor it to create a domain-layer _BlogService_ to handle it for us.

 ```php
 <?php